BuilderIO/builder/.changeset/silly-paws-decide.md

 '@builder.io/sdk-vue': minor
 ---

-Deprecation: remove 'v2' as a viable `apiVersion`.
-Only 'v3' is allowed.
+🧨 Breaking Change: remove 'v2' as a viable `apiVersion`.
+Only 'v3' is now allowed.